chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 First, we fit a simple Cox model predicting attrition from academia from a categorical predictor of tenure status at workforce entry.
 We employ the efron method of dealing with ties, although other popular methods (e.g., breslow method) are available.
 The Efron approximation is more accurate when dealing with tied death times, and is as efficient computationally.

 The Surv function here frames censoring as follows.
 It assumes that individuals entered the study halfway through the previous interval.
-It treats censoring from the "EndDate"--that is, the last year he or she was still employed.
-Censoring, of course, happens after that point, so an individual who enters in year 0, remains in the study through year 2 in its entirely and subsequently drops out between year 2 and 4 would be coded as "3+."
-There are two years for the full interval, plus the extra entry year.
+The extra year assumption was necessary to avoid "spontaneous attrition" that would have removed from the analysis any indiviudal who entered and exited during the same interval.
+As these early attriters are so very important to this study, we assume they entered halfway into the previous interval.
+This method treats censoring from the "EndDate"--that is, the last year he or she was still employed.
+Censoring, of course, happens after that point, so an individual who enters in year 0, remains in the study through year 2 in its entirety and subsequently drops out between year 2 and 4 would be coded as "3+."
+There are two years for the full interval, plus the extra entry year (assumption).

 ``` r
 RC_Mod1 <- coxph(Surv(TIME2, Censor) ~ NTT + NTS, data = test, method = "efron")  # breslow option available